| Competition

 Peer review mechanisms should not be used as dispute resolution

+for "second guessing" of individual enforcement decisions.
 7.19 Effective peer review is likely to be a more effective mechanism

 for convergence toward sound policies and best practices than vaguely-worded